 Why Business Continuity?

 If you had to imagine a worst-case scenario event for your business, what would it look like?
-It could be a major data breach, which are becoming more frequent across different industries, a malware attack, or perhaps even a natural disaster – all potentially catastrophic and certainly disruption-causing scenarios that any business owner would want to keep at bay.
+It could be a major data breach, which is becoming more frequent across different industries, a malware attack, or perhaps even a natural disaster – all potentially catastrophic and certainly disruption-causing scenarios that any business owner would want to keep at bay.

 The truth is that the unexpected happens all too frequently in the business world.
 Businesses that don't plan ahead risk facing anything ranging from operational disruption to significant financial losses, and even business closure.
 Therefore risk mitigation through business continuity planning isn’t optional, it must be at the core of all business operations.
 After all, anticipating the unforeseen and avoiding major disruptions is critical to any successful business.